buckaroogeek/unifi-pihole-doh-docker/README.md

-Mongo             | Database used by Unifi Controller Logs              | Log display for Unifi Controller Registry          | Private instance of a Docker registry for development
+Mongo             | Database used by Unifi Controller Logs              | Log display for Unifi Controller Registry          | Private instance of a Docker registry for development Caddy             | Caddy based reverse proxy for Forgejo Forgejo           | Forgejo is an open source alternative to github or gitlab.
+It has been adopted recently as the next gen replacement for dist-git.

 The Unifi Controller is the web-based management application for Unifi network equipment.
 I use Jacob Alberty's [docker-based](https://github.com/jacobalberty/unifi-docker) version of the software.
 Please note that Ubiquiti does not officially support this software running in a Docker container at this time (April 2020).
 The Controller is used to manage all aspects of a Unifi network.
 The mongo and log services both support the Unifi Controller.